OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivottables.md

 ## Use an existing PivotTable

 Manually created PivotTables are also accessible through the PivotTable collection of the workbook or of individual worksheets.
-The following code gets the first PivotTable in the workbook.
-It then gives the table a name for easy future reference.
+The following code gets a PivotTable named  **My Pivot** from the workbook.

 ```js
 Excel.run(function (context) {